ibizaman/selfhostblocks/README.md

 I do recommend for this my sibling project [Skarabox][] which bootstraps a new server and sets up a few tools:

-- Creating a bootable ISO, installable on an USB key.
+- Create a bootable ISO, installable on an USB key.
+- Handles one or two (in raid 1) SSDs for root partition.
+- Handles two (in raid 1) or more hard drives for data partition.
 - [nixos-anywhere](https://github.com/nix-community/nixos-anywhere) to install NixOS headlessly.
 - [disko](https://github.com/nix-community/disko) to format the drives using native ZFS encryption with remote unlocking through ssh.
 - [sops-nix](https://github.com/Mic92/sops-nix) to handle secrets.